elandqui/OpenAppliedCalculus/README.md

  * Create lecture **videos** to accompny the textbook.

 ## Support Open Applied Calculus <a name="support"></a>
 You can support this project in some unique ways that will be a win-win-win situation for you, students, and me.
+A portion will be redonated for local COVID-19 relief.

  * The halving is quickly approaching! **Invest in Bitcoin**, cryptocurrencies, or US Dollar-pegged *stablecoins* via an exchange through my referral links.
    - <a href="https://www.coinbase.com/join/landqu_e">**Coinbase**</a>: a very user-friendly crypto exchange.
    - <a href="https://www.binance.us/?ref=35061022">**Binance.US**</a>: another great crypto exchange with low trading fees.
    - <a href="https://blockfi.com/?ref=12bd8405">**BlockFi**</a>: a crypto and stablecoin savings account with phenomenal interest rates.

+ * Direct donations
- * <a href="https://www.gofundme.com/oac-textbook">Go to the GoFundMe page for Open Applied Calculus</a> to support the development of the textbook and ancillary materials.
+   - <a href="https://www.gofundme.com/oac-textbook">Go to the GoFundMe page for Open Applied Calculus</a> to support the development of the textbook and ancillary materials.
+   - **Bitcoin** 1FE3XvPCKq3r2uLP2g4y4tpsJNw8Zn2Sc3
+   - **Ether** 0x740c44daCc510fF8770CF55782dDa38825926F97
+   - **Litecoin** LKd2QWwVBJkJXrLH4qbbr4gXDxDHFdRTzH
+   - **Bitcoin Cash** bitcoincash:qzkln5aeqsnk5qsrwda4757v3578g9lmsuy073dcsq
+   - **Tezos** tz1bJjiguDmWACvmXkyTUqVMjx1wSwNnZfcP
+   - Other cryptos?
+Ask me and I'll send you my receiving address.

  Please contact me if you would like any of the following in return for a donation to the project.
   * Include **advertisements** on the cover or within the text, e.g. homework sections, separate page, etc.